 Studies show liver may support metabolism, improve vision, strengthen immunity, and much more.
 To receive the highest amount of nutrients, choose grass-fed beef/pork liver or free-range chicken liver.

-Salmon is also a rich source of antioxidants and contains many essential minerals, including selenium, iodine, choline, biotin, potassium.
+Salmon is also a rich source of antioxidants and contains many essential minerals, including selenium, iodine, choline, biotin, and potassium.
 Its nutrient profile also includes vitamins D and B12.

 To make sure you receive all the health benefits of salmon, choose wild-caught varieties as much as possible.